Eclipse Foundation Development Process

 The Pre-Proposal Phase ends when the proposal is published by EMO and announced to the Membership at Large by the EMO.

 The proposers, in conjunction with the destination PMC and the community, collaborate in public to enhance, refine, and clarify the proposal.
-Mentors for the Project must be identified during this Phase.

 The Proposal Phase ends with a Creation Review, or withdrawal.
 The proposal may be withdrawn by the proposers at any point before the start of a Creation Review.
 The EMO will withdraw a proposal that has been inactive for more than six months.